Nancy Grace Roman: Research career

 Roman conducted a survey of all naked-eye stars similar to the Sun and realized that they could be divided into two categories by chemical content and motion through the galaxy.
 One of her discoveries was that stars with smaller amounts of elements heavier than hydrogen and helium move faster than stars that have more heavy elements.
 Another discovery was finding that not all common stars were the same age.
 That was proven by comparing hydrogen lines of the low dispersion spectra in the stars.

 Roman noticed that the stars with the stronger lines moved closer to the center of the Milky Way and the others moved in more elliptical patterns, off the plane of the galaxy.
-These fundamental observations of the structure of the galaxy provided the first clue to its formation and laid the foundation for later work; her paper was selected as one of the 100 most important papers in 100 years by the Astrophysical Journal.
+These fundamental observations of the structure of the galaxy provided the first clue to its formation and laid the foundation for later work.
+Her paper was selected as one of the 100 most important papers in 100 years by the Astrophysical Journal.

 While working at Yerkes Observatory of the University of Chicago, Roman observed the star AG Draconis and discovered that its emission spectrum had completely changed since earlier observations.
-She later credited the publication of her discovery as a stroke of luck – the star is in that state only 2-3% of the time—that substantially raised her profile within the astronomical community, advancing to her career.
+She later credited the publication of her discovery as a stroke of luck—the star is in that state only 2–3% of the time—that substantially raised her profile within the astronomical community, advancing her career.

 In 1955, the Astrophysical Journal Supplement Series published her catalog of high-velocity stars, which documented new "spectral types, photoelectric magnitudes and colors, and spectroscopic parallaxes for about 600 high-velocity stars."
-Her "UV excess" method became widely used by astronomers to find stars with more heavier elements using only the colors of the stars rather than having to take spectra.
-In 1959, Roman wrote a paper on the detection of extraterrestrial planets.
+Her "UV excess" method became widely used by astronomers to find stars with more heavy elements using only the colors of the stars rather than having to take spectra.
+In 1959, Roman wrote a paper on the detection of exoplanets.
 She also did research and published on the subjects of locating constellations from their 1875.0 positions.